grimlockrocks/alexa-swift3-sample-app/README.md

 # alexa-swift3-sample-app
-A sample iOS/Swift3 app that brings Alexa Voice Service on your phone.
+A sample iOS/Swift3 app that brings Alexa Voice Service to your phone.

 Features:
 * Login with Amazon, using scope alexa:all